Dorian strikes Bahamas as catastrophic hurricane, parts of Florida evacuate

 “This is the strongest hurricane that’s ever hit in the Bahamas,” Creenan said.
 “I grew up in Florida, so I’ve been through Andrew.”

-The U.S. National Hurricane Center (NHC) said Dorian had maximum sustained winds of 175 miles per hour (280 km per hour) early on Sunday and was over Abaco.
-Wind gusts were recorded at over 200 mph (322 kph).

-After churning over the Bahamas, it is expected to veer northwest toward Florida, with the Miami-based NHC raising its alert on Sunday for parts of the state’s east coast to a tropical storm warning.

-With those warnings and the storm intensifying, adjoining Palm Beach and Martin counties issued mandatory evacuations for some residents, including those in mobile homes, barrier islands and low-lying areas.
-Other counties along the coast have announced voluntary evacuations.
+That state was taking no chances with Dorian and four Florida counties, including Palm Beach County, issued mandatory evacuations for some residents, including those in mobile homes, on barrier islands and in low-lying areas.
+Other coastal counties have announced voluntary evacuations.

-While not expected to strike Florida, the NHC cautioned residents to remain on alert and said “a Florida landfall is still a distinct possibility.”

-Communities further north in Georgia and South Carolina raised alert levels on Saturday, with residents filling sandbags as authorities tested infrastructure and hurricane drills.
+U.S. President Donald Trump warned on Sunday that the storm would likely impact the eastern seaboard from Florida to North Carolina.

+“Looking like one of the largest hurricanes ever,” he wrote on Twitter.

 Meanwhile, a new tropical storm has formed southwest of Mexico and is expected to become a hurricane on Monday.
 Tropical Storm Juliette is 455 miles (735 km) from Manzanillo, Mexico, with maximum sustained winds of 45 mph (75 kph), the NHC said on Sunday.